Oskar Schindler's Enamel Factory: World War II

 On 1 September 1939, Nazi Germany invaded Poland and the Second World War broke out.
 On 6 September, German troops entered Kraków.
 It was also probably around that time in which Oskar Schindler, a Sudeten German who was a member of the Nazi Party and an agent of the Abwehr, arrived in Kraków.
 Using the power of the German occupation forces in the capacity of a trustee, he took over the German kitchenware shop on ul.
 Krakowska, and in November 1939, on the power of the decision of the Trusteeship Authority he took over the receivership of the "Rekord" company in Zabłocie.
 He also produced ammunition shells, so that his factory would be classed as an essential part of the war effort.
 He managed to build a subcamp of the Płaszów forced labor camp in the premises where "his" Jews had scarce contact with camp guards.

 In January 1940, Schindler changed the name of the factory to Deutsche Emailwarenfabrik - DEF.
-Initially, Poles predominated among the employed workers.
-Year by year, the number of Jewish workers recruited through the ghetto wage office increased.
+Initially, non-Jewish Poles predominated among the employed workers.
+Year by year, the number of Jewish Polish workers recruited through the ghetto wage office increased.
 Schindler in this respect was initially driven by economic reasons—employing Jews significantly decreased the costs of recruitment, as they did not receive any compensation.
-For each Jewish worker, the factory director paid a small fee to the SS - 4 złotys per day for a working woman and 5 złotys per day for a working man.
-The Poles remained employed mainly in administrative positions.
-The number of Jewish workers increased from over 150 in 1940 to around 1100 in 1944 (this is the sum of workers from three nearby factories, barracked in the sub-camp at DEF).
+For each Polish Jewish worker, the factory director paid a small fee to the SS - 4 złotys per day for a working woman and 5 złotys per day for a working man.
+The non-Jewish Poles remained employed mainly in administrative positions.
+The number of Polish Jewish workers increased from over 150 in 1940 to around 1100 in 1944 (this is the sum of workers from three nearby factories, barracked in the sub-camp at DEF).

 From the very beginning of the factory's operation, Schindler used part of its profits to provide food for its Jewish workers.
 The working conditions were difficult, especially at the stands at enamel furnaces and at ladles with sulfuric acid, with which the workers (predominantly women) had direct contact.
 Other difficulties included low temperatures in the winter, as well as lice epidemics, which caused mainly dysentery, but also typhus.
 On the other hand, workers at Schindler's factory received bigger food portions than in other factories based on forced labour.
 During the existence of the ghetto in Podgórze, Jewish workers were led to the factory under the escort of industrial guards (Werkschutzs) or Ukrainians.